DanielYohai/PluralsightProject0/README.md

 Each step consists of a number of tasks - each of which will be unit tested.

-This Step 0 will test if user input data are valid Tesla Numbers, i.e. if divisible by 3, i.e.:
+This Step 0 will begin by testing if input data are valid Tesla Numbers by the `%` MODULO operation, i.e. if divisible by 3, i.e.:

 ```
-if x % 3 == 0:
+if x % 3 == 0: ## IF x % (MODULO, i.e. DIVIDED BY) 3 LEAVES A REMAINDER OF 0 (ZERO)...
   ## ...THEN x IS DIVISIBLE BY 3, AND THEREFORE A VALID TESLA NUMBER

 else: